 Course designers do not want to create games that are too easy or too difficult.
 In other words, they want to create games that are “just right”, i.e. fun!
 To do this, the game should encourage repeated play and “Yes!”
 “Yes!” feeling.
 The game must be challenging enough to encourage repeated play and “I did it!”
 “I did it!” feeling.

 The balance of difficulty depends on the game and the type of game.
-For example, in multi-level games, the difficulty can be increased from level to level, with the first level being easy and the next level being hard.
+In multi-level games, the challenge progressively increases as you advance from one level to another, starting with an easy first level and gradually intensifying as you reach the next level.
 Alternatively, the entire campaign can be run on medium difficulty for each level.

 Overview of a game